pedrozanineli/shell-project/README.md

 ---

-An important part in the study of Computer Architecture - how the data is going to be transfered, processed, exhibited and how to computer's hardware work in this proccess - is the Operating Systems, the software responsable for the basic functions of a machine.
+An important part in the study of Computer Architecture - how the data is going to be transferred, processed, exhibited, and how to computer's hardware work in this process - is the Operating system, the software responsible for the basic functions of a machine.

-Furthermore, it is essencial to understand the concept of <strong>shell</strong> as a OS service offered for communication between the user and a program.
-Therefore, this project has the purpose to create a command-line-interface (CLI) with the objective to understand more this essencial machine part.
+Furthermore, it is essential to understand the concept of a <strong>shell</strong> as an OS service offered for communication between the user and a program.
+Therefore, this project has the purpose to create a command-line interface (CLI) to understand more this essential machine part.

 ### Main Functions